mark-watson/haskell_book/manuscript/kgcreator.md

   blackboard_write newStatementString
 ~~~~~~~

+For the rest of the chapter we will use the approach of not keeping track of generated data in SQListe and instead remove duplicates during postprocessing.

 ## Code Layout For the KGCreator Project and strategies for sharing Haskell code between projects

+We will reuse the code for finding entities that we studied in an earlier chapter.
 There are several ways to reuse code from multiple local Haskell projects:

 - In a project's cabal file, use relative paths to the source code for other projects.
 This is my preferred way to work but has the drawback that the stack command *sdist* to make a distribution tarball will not work with relative paths.
-If this is a problem for you then creak relative symbolic file links to the source directories in other projects.
+If this is a problem for you then create relative symbolic file links to the source directories in other projects.
-- In yur project's stack.yaml file, add the other project's name and path as a *extra-deps*.
+- In your project's stack.yaml file, add the other project's name and path as a *extra-deps*.
 - In library projects, define a *packages* definition and install the library globally on your system.

 I almost always use the first method on my projects with dependencies on other local projects I work on and this is also the approach we use here.
-The relavent lines in the file KGCreator.cabal are:
+The relevant lines in the file KGCreator.cabal are:

 {lang="haskell",linenos=on}
 ~~~~~~~~